Taipei with Kids in 2024: Ideas from a Local Family

 Across Xinsheng North Rd., you can also visit an Aboriginal Museum in Fine Arts Park.
 At the south end of Fine Arts park, there’s a great new children’s park called Expo Hall Playground, which I’ve mentioned above in the “best playgrounds in Taipei” section.

-North of Fine Arts Park is Taipei Fine Arts Museum, which sometimes has kid-friendly exhibitions and programs, or you can go through a floral tunnel that connects to Xinsheng Park, which also hosted the Floral Expo and still has many flowers.
+North of Fine Arts Park is Taipei Fine Arts Museum, which sometimes has kid-friendly exhibitions and programs, or you can go through a floral tunnel that connects to Xinsheng Park, which also hosted the Floral Expo and still has many flowers (and has a great playground, see above).
 North of Xinsheng park, you can also visit Lin An Tai Ancestral Home.

 Access: Yuanshan MRT.
 Maji Square hours: shops vary, approx. 11am or noon to 9pm.